 Further Information and Guidance

 Transmission of COVID -19 remains a risk however and we are therefore obliged to work within the principles and requirements set out by HM Government and the Church of England.
-Using these requirements, the Vicar and Churchwardens have agreed the following guidance:
+Using these requirements, the Clergy and Churchwardens have agreed the following guidance: